-Displays a list of the spaces on this /iki. £., Previe w cope of spaces A cat egory is used to group together a list of spaces. 'ou can display a category's category \$ es by selecting a category from below: Vidth of List 1000 / Spaces with Category: Cross-team 100% Blue sky project 🖸 + 🏠 s a percentage of the window width.
-Project Leap 🗖 + 🖈 xample: 50% VR project 🖬 + 🏠 Include archived spaces
+Displays a list of the spaces on this wiki.
+Scope of spaces G Previe w A cat A category is used to group together a list of spaces.
+You can display a category's category ¢ spaces by selecting a category from below: Vidth of List Spaces with Category: Cross-team 100% Blue sky project 🗖 + 🏠 As a percentage of the window width.
+Project Leap □ + ★ xample: 50% VR project 🖬 + 🏠 Include archived spaces

-🗿 Exan ple macro Edit Remove
+🕼 Exan ple macro Edit Remove

 Parameter Required?
 Default Description Scope of spaces no all The view from which spaces are listed.
-Available options are: (blank) - All spaces in your site, with tabs. all All spaces in your Confluence site. category Spaces grouped according to space categories. favorite Spaces which you have added to My Spaces. new spaces created within the last 7 days.
+Available options are: (blank) - All spaces in your site, with tabs. all - All spaces in your Confluence site. category - Spaces grouped according to space categories. favorite - Spaces which you have added to My Spaces. new - spaces created within the last 7 days.
 This parameter is unnamed in wiki markup and storage format.
 Width of List (width) no 100% The width of the spaces list, specified as a percentage (%) of the window width.
 Include archived spaces (includeArchivedS paces) no False Include spaces that have been archived in the list.
 These are excluded by default.